 A training programme to support the policy and good practice will be delivered to all staff.
-This will include at least level 2 Safeguarding Training for all staff and Level 3 for those in Management.
-Level 4 training is provided for the Safeguarding Leads.
+This will include at least level 2 safeguarding training for all staff and Level 4 for those in Management.

 All staff will receive training as part of their induction into Esteem Team CIC.
 Child Protection and Safeguarding forms an essential element of staff induction and training.